Desert tortoise: Predation and conservation status

 Ravens, Gila monsters, kit foxes, badgers, roadrunners, coyotes, and fire ants are all natural predators of the desert tortoise.
 They prey on eggs, juveniles, which are 2-3 in long with a thin, delicate shell, or, in some cases, adults.
 Ravens are thought to cause significant levels of juvenile tortoise predation in some areas of the Mojave Desert – frequently near urbanized areas.
 The most significant threats to tortoises include urbanization, disease, habitat destruction and fragmentation, illegal collection and vandalism by humans, and habitat conversion from invasive plant species (Brassica tournefortii, Bromus rubens and Erodium spp.).

-Desert tortoise populations in some areas have declined by as much as 90% since the 1980s, and the Mojave population is listed as threatened.
+Desert tortoise populations in some areas have declined by as much as 90% since the 1980s, and the Mojave population is listed as threatened under the Endangered Species Act of 1973 in 1990, after being listed as endangered, or threatened in the case of the Beaver Dam Slope, Utah population, under an emergency rule in 1989.
+All desert tortoises are protected under law of the United States based on similarity of appearance to tortoises of the protected Mojave population.
 It is unlawful to touch, harm, harass, or collect wild desert tortoises.
 It is, however, possible to adopt captive tortoises through the Tortoise Adoption Program in Arizona, Utah Division of Wildlife Resources Desert Tortoise Adoption Program in Utah, Joshua Tree Tortoise Rescue Project in California, or through Bureau of Land Management in Nevada.
 When adopted in Nevada, they will have a computer chip embedded on their backs for reference.
 According to Arizona Game and Fish Commission Rule R12-4-407 A.1, they may be possessed if the tortoises are obtained from a captive source which is properly documented.
 Commission Order 43: Reptile Notes 3: one tortoise per family member.

 The Fort Irwin National Training Center of the US Army expanded into an area that was habitat for about 2,000 desert tortoises, and contained critical desert tortoise habitat (a designation by the US Fish and Wildlife Service).
 In March 2008, about 650 tortoises were moved by helicopter and vehicle, up to 35 km away.
 The Desert Tortoise Preserve Committee protects roughly 5,000 acre of desert tortoise habitat from human activity.
 This area includes 4,340 acre in Kern County, 710 acre in San Bernardino County, and 80 acre in Riverside County.

 Another potential threat to the desert tortoise's habitat is a series of proposed wind and solar farms.
 As a result of legislation, solar energy companies have been making plans for huge projects in the desert regions of Arizona, California, Colorado, New Mexico, Nevada, and Utah.
 The requests submitted to the Bureau of Land Management total nearly 1800000 acre.

-Tortoises are made to withstand tough conditions and high temperatures, what they are not meant to withstand are obstacles that come with human development.
-Such as the use of off-roading vehicles.
-These vehicles that come along at high speeds have the potential to crush and kill tortoises, running over their eggs and burrows significantly impacting their population.
+While tortoises are made to withstand tough conditions and high temperatures, they are unable to cope with the dangers of human development, such as the use of off-roading vehicles.
+These vehicles that come along at high speeds have the potential to crush and kill tortoises, running over their eggs and burrows and significantly impacting their population.